P-3 Visa and O-1 Visa Lawyer for Artists

 In order to apply for your P-3 visa, the documents that need to be submitted include:

-- Your passport (a copy)—it should be valid for a minimum of six months past the period of your stay in the United States, and having at least one page that’s blank
+• Your passport (a copy)—it should be valid for a minimum of six months past the period of your stay in the United States, and have at least one page that’s blank

 How Long Can You Stay in the U.S. on a P-3 Visa?